 If you often travel, whether for business or leisure, it’s not only useful to have a translation app on hand, but it’s also beneficial to be aware of the etiquette and culture of the foreign location.

-TripLingo promises to provide this and more, with text, speech, and image conversion features seen in a range of related applications, as well as cultural guides and resources, including a tip calculator and currency conversion thrown in for good measure.
+TripLingo promises to provide the same and more, with text, speech, and image conversion features seen in a range of related applications, as well as cultural guides and resources, including a tip calculator and currency conversion thrown in for good measure.
 These instruments would undoubtedly be useful all over the world.

 7. SayHi Translate